Rob Rinder calls out Jimmy Carr fans who ‘clapped’ his ‘disturbing’ travellers joke

-Rob Rinder calls out audience who ‘clapped’ and ‘cheered’ at Jimmy Carr’s ‘breathtakingly racist’ joke
+Rob Rinder calls out Jimmy Carr fans who ‘clapped’ and ‘cheered’ comedian’s ‘breathtakingly racist’ joke

 ‘Instead of leaving, the audience whooped in approval,’ broadcaster said